alsomeb/learn.spring-security/readme.md

 - Run the following command in the terminal: `docker compose up -d`
 - Ensure that you have the same environment variables in the application.yml

-## Project Structure

-- Describe your high-level project structure here (e.g., packages, directories, and their purposes).

 ## Usage and Getting Started

 - Describe how to run the application and get started with development.